 - The Driver name must be unique.

-If a driver is used more than once in a project, a new name has to be given each time.
+If a driver is used more than once in a project, a no - If a driver is used more than once in a project, a new name has to be given each time.
 This is evaluated by clicking on the OK button.
-If the driver is already present in the pro- - This is evaluated by clicking on the OK button.
 If the driver is already present in the project, this is shown with a warning dialog. - The Driver name is part of the file name.